jimtng/openhab-itemsgen/README.md

 - Easily add default icon, groups, tags, and metadata
 - Be as flexible or as simple as desired

-The list of your devices are maintained in a `devices.yaml` file.
+The list of your devices are maintained in a `devices.yaml` file by default.
 Example:

 ```yaml
 settings: